 2.1 INSAT-3A

-The next satellite of INSAT series ie., INSAT-3A is scheduled for launch sometimes during 4th quarter of next year (2001).
+The next satellite of INSAT series i.e., INSAT-3A is scheduled for launch sometime during first quarter of 2002.
 For meteorological services it will have VHRR and CCD payloads similar to INSAT-2E.

 2.2 METSAT